Wednesbury Great Western Street tram stop: South Staffordshire Line

 The South Staffordshire Line which is currently closed, is crossed over by the West Midlands Metro.
-Wednesbury Great Western Street will also be the start of the Wednesbury - Brierley Hill Extension which will utilize the railway line to the former station sites at Great Bridge North railway station, Dudley Port railway station and Dudley railway station before running through Dudley town centre and will reconnect to the line at Canal Street before finally leaving the line around Harts Hill railway station, towards Merry Hill Shopping Centre and Brierley Hill.
+Wednesbury Great Western Street will also be the northern end of Tipton Junction, which will connect with the future Dudley Extension.
+This will utilize the railway line to the former station sites at Great Bridge North railway station, Dudley Port railway station and Dudley railway station before running through Dudley town centre and will reconnect to the line at Canal Street before finally leaving the line around Harts Hill railway station, towards Merry Hill Shopping Centre and Brierley Hill.

 This line may also be used by heavy rail between Walsall and it will run the entire track to Round Oak.
 This could make it the second West Midlands Metro scheme to share a trackbed with heavy rail.
 With the other being the shared trackbed between The Hawthorns and Birmingham Snow Hill railway station.
 There is also potential for a service between Wolverhampton and Wednesbury, via Walsall, which would use the line between Walsall railway station and the former Wednesbury Town railway station, along with the majority of the Wolverhampton and Walsall Railway.
 Transport for West Midlands are currently undertaking a feasibility scheme into the possibility of an extension to Stourbridge, with stops at Brockmoor, Brettell Lane railway station, Amblecote, Stourbridge Junction and Stourbridge Town.

 A short walk away is the site of another former railway line which served the former Patent Shaft steel works and continued through Darlaston.
 The distinct GWR goods sheds are still standing.